Published: December 3, 2019 | Last Updated: November 22, 2024

 Relationship to Story/Screen | On-Screen | Off-Screen |

-Diegetic | Dialogue SFX made by narrative objects (fx gunshots, tea kettle, car tires, footsteps) Music (fx from a piano/boombox/discoteque in the film) | Voice-over (fx the voice as the protagonist acting as a narrator’s voice) SFX (fx creaking floor boards in a horror movie, walla) |
+Diegetic | Dialogue SFX made by narrative objects (fx gunshots, tea kettle, car tires, footsteps) Music (fx from a piano/boombox/discoteque in the film) | Voice-over (fx the voice as the protagonist acting as a narrator’s voice) SFX (fx creaking floorboards in a horror movie, walla) |

-Extra-Diegetic | SFX added for dramatic effect, but not emmanating from a specific object in the story (fx a stinger or ‘boom’ sound effect when a space ship flies across the screen in a sci-fi movie) | Film Score (fx mood music, soundtrack music with popular music tracks) Voice-over (fx documentary film narrator, explainer video speaker) |
+Extra-Diegetic | SFX added for dramatic effect, but not emanating from a specific object in the story (fx a stinger or ‘boom’ sound effect when a spaceship flies across the screen in a sci-fi movie) | Film Score (fx mood music, soundtrack music with popular music tracks) Voice-over (fx documentary film narrator, explainer video) |

 Why Should I Care About Diegetic and Extra-Diegetic Sounds?

-So, even though you might usually just add sounds that fit on the go, being extra aware of how your sounds relate to the story and frame can help you create a better sound design for your movie.
+You can use these terms to analyze what other sound designers have done.
+That way, you can develop a better understanding of sound in film.
+So, even though you might usually add sounds that fit on the go, being extra aware of how your sounds relate to the story and frame can help you create a better sound design for your movie.

 For example, you can introduce objects from off-screen to on-screen to create a more coherent world: if a car is approaching from off-screen, you can use a J-cut to fade in the car sound to the loudness level of when we finally see it on-screen.
+Likewise, you can use an L-cut when it drives from on-screen to off-screen.

+Second, you can use off-screen ambiance sounds or walla to create a much larger 3D space than what is seen on screen for a much more immersive experience.
 Is your protagonist sitting in an apartment in a busy city?
 Make sure to include some city background noise to give the viewer a sense of the city.
 Ask yourself whether it is a small-scale town or a big metropolis.
 Is it a dangerous city (maybe add some sirens)?

 Analyzing Horror Films is a Great Way to Learn About Sound Effects

-Also, if you’re shooting a horror short, using diegetic off-screen sounds is a great way to induce a sense of horror and anxiety in the viewer.
+Also, if you’re shooting a horror short, using diegetic off-screen sounds is a great way to create suspense.
+The horror genre often excels at this because sound can convey so much information to the viewer.

-In that case, using off-screen diegetic sounds is your biggest friend, as you can build a sense of horror from creaking floorboards, howling in the distance, and so much more.
+In that case, using off-screen diegetic sounds is your friend, as you can build a sense of horror from creaking floorboards, howling in the distance, and so much more.
 You can also give a sense of the beast’s size, e.g., create a bigger monster by adding more bass frequencies to footsteps.

-In fact, a diegetic omnipotent and ubiquitous character, consequently placed off-screen and only revealed through sound effects, is called l’acousemêtre (a term coined by film researcher Michel Chion in his excellent book Audio-Vison: Sound on Screen).
+A diegetic omnipotent and ubiquitous character, consequently placed off-screen and only revealed through sound effects, is called l’acousemêtre (a term coined by film researcher Michel Chion in his excellent book Audio-Vison: Sound on Screen).

 You can always reveal the big scary monster in the end with a diegetic on-screen scary sound and maybe an extra-diegetic on-screen stinger to make that jump scary extra efficient.